-JULIE J. ROBERTSON, 63
+JULIE J. ROBERTSON, 64

-Ms. Robertson has extensive experience in the oil and gas industry and a wealth of knowledge of the drilling services sector from her 39-year career and various roles with Noble Corporation plc ("Noble"), one of the world's largest offshore drilling companies.
+Ms. Robertson has extensive experience in the oil and gas industry and a wealth of knowledge of the drilling services sector from her 40-year career and various roles with Noble Corporation plc ("Noble"), a publicly traded company and one of the world's largest offshore drilling companies.